Quick Answer: Best Kanazawa Tea Ceremony for Beginners

 3. Enjoy Seasonal Wagashi

-Before drinking matcha, you will be served a traditional Japanese sweet.
-These seasonal wagashi are an important part of the experience because they balance the bitterness of matcha and reflect the time of year.
+Before drinking matcha, you are served a traditional Japanese sweet.
+These seasonal wagashi are part of the experience because they balance the bitterness of matcha and reflect the time of year.
+Depending on the season, the design may suggest cherry blossoms, autumn leaves, snow, or another Japanese seasonal motif.

 4. Whisk Your Own Matcha

-After the demonstration, you will have the chance to prepare your own bowl of matcha using a bamboo whisk.
-This hands-on part makes the experience much more memorable than simply watching a performance.
+After the demonstration, you will prepare your own bowl of matcha using a bamboo whisk, called a chasen.
+This hands-on part makes the experience more memorable than simply watching a performance.
+The staff will guide you through the basic whisking motion until the tea becomes smooth and lightly frothy.

 5. Sit Comfortably if You Need To

-Many travelers worry most about seiza, the formal kneeling position used in traditional tea rooms.
-At this experience, chairs are available on request, making it much easier for guests with knee pain, limited flexibility, or no interest in floor sitting.
+Many travelers worry most about seiza, the formal kneeling position used in traditional Japanese rooms.
+At this experience, chairs are available on request, making it easier for guests with knee pain, limited flexibility, or no interest in floor sitting.
+Mention your seating needs when you book or notify the staff when you arrive.

 It is a rare combination of authenticity, comfort, and clear explanation for first-time visitors.